Eliot Feld: Choreography

 Feld has choreographed 149 ballets since 1967.
 His work has been performed by the American Ballet Company, American Ballet Theatre, the Atlanta Ballet, Mikhail Baryshnikov, Feld Ballets/NY & Ballet Tech & Kids Dance, the Boston Ballet, the Joffrey Ballet, the John Curry Skating Company, the Juilliard School, the London Festival Ballet, the National Ballet of Canada, the New York City Ballet, the New York City Opera, the Pacific Northwest Ballet, the Richmond Ballet, the Royal Danish Ballet, the Royal Swedish Ballet, the Royal Winnipeg Ballet, and the San Francisco Ballet, among others.
+Feld planned a ballet for Patrick Swayze and Mikhail Baryshnikov, prevented by Swayze's knee reconstruction.

-Feld’s choreography also appeared in the revival of the Broadway musical On the Town (2001), performed in Central Park.
-In place of the company’s usual summer engagement at the Joyce Theater, Feld included several of his own dancers of the Ballet Tech company.
+Feld's choreography also appeared in the revival of the Broadway musical On the Town (2001), performed in Central Park.
+In place of the company's usual summer engagement at the Joyce Theater, Feld included several of his own dancers of the Ballet Tech company.

 Feld uses aspects from ballet and modern dance and fuses them together in his work.
 "The down of one, the up of the other — both beauties attracted me, I think I've spent my choreographic life trying in some way to reconcile, cope, deal with these two elements.
 He claims to have always "loved the pointe shoe."

 Feld's works are varied and contain anything from off-beat music to aerobic exercises, including somersaults, push-ups, sprints, leaps, and calisthenics.
 Some of his choreography was inspired by Jewish material; other works were influenced by Martha Graham.
 Feld has choreographed 15 ballets to the music of Steve Reich.